trentrand/homebridge-rf-outlet/README.md

 # Homebridge RF Outlet (Accessory Plugin)

-This is an accessory plugin for [Homebridge](https://github.com/nfarina/homebridge) providing an interface to manage and control radio frequency (433 Mhz by default) power outlets.
+This is an accessory plugin for [Homebridge](https://github.com/nfarina/homebridge) providing an interface to manage and control 433Mhz radio frequency power outlets.

 ## Example (standalone) usage